TheCosmicNebula/Orecraft/README.md

 # OreCraft
-A mod adding lots of ores machines and more!
+A mod adding ores, machines, tools and much more!
 Currently in version xxx, using Forge for Minecraft 1.11.2.